Decoding the Length of Line Segment GH: A full breakdown

 III.
 Calculating Length Using Geometric Principles

-If coordinates aren't directly provided, we might need to utilize geometric principles and theorems.
+If coordinates aren't directly provided, we might need to make use of geometric principles and theorems.
 Here are a few scenarios:

 -